Fokz210/eqsettings/README.md

 ## Configuration
 You can set config file path in file 'EQSettings.ini' which is created on first run.
+For now, you need to add plugins by EqualizerAPO GUI.
+This cli can only switch their state.

 ## Usage
 - Switch plugin state: `$ ./EQSettings.exe [plugin index]`